 Sector-specific opportunities primarily result from our broad product portfolio, which puts us in an excellent position to meet global megatrends.
-For example: the advance of urbanization, the trend toward conserving natural resources and energy, efforts to reduce CO2 emissions, the world’s increasing mobility needs, and the growing demand for products that enhance the quality of life.
+For example: the advance of urbanization, the trend toward conserving natural resources and energy, efforts to reduce carbon emissions, the world’s increasing mobility needs, and the growing demand for products that enhance the quality of life.
 These trends remain as important as ever to our business.

 Rising affluence in emerging-market economies, particularly in Asia, coupled with ever more stringent market and customer requirements, is fueling demand for products incorporating high-value silicones.
-To benefit from this development, WACKER intends to keep raising the percentage of high-value specialty silicones in its portfolio versus standard products.
+To benefit from this trend, WACKER intends to keep raising the percentage of high-value specialty silicones in its portfolio versus standard products.
 Areas of special focus range from the automotive and cosmetics sectors to personal care, health, medicine, electronics and clothing.
 Our aim is to meet this growth with innovative products and technologies.

 At WACKER POLYMERS, growth potential stems from the rising affluence of emerging economies, from increasing urbanization, and from the trend toward conserving natural resources and cutting carbon dioxide emissions.
-The shift away from conventional building materials and construction methods to value-added systems will continue.
+The shift away from conventional building materials and construction methods to value-added systems is set to continue.
 A key aspect here is the use of dispersible polymer powders for modifying cement.
 The addition of these powders enables mortar mixtures not only to be processed more easily and applied more thinly, but also to have substantially improved properties.
 At the moment, unmodified dry-mix mortars account for some 70 percent of the total used in the building sector.
 In many regions, construction experts have only just started to appreciate the benefits of polymer-modified dry-mix mortars.
 WACKER POLYMERS also sees growth potential in environmentally friendly water-based paints and coatings.